Tigerofthebay/Ghostboyguitar/README.md

 valien - i've never been more happier  to have you, you have no idea how bright you make everything around you just by being there when i need you the most ! ilysm darling <333

-myst/jitterbug - My bestest friend ever !
-im happy to see you grow and change everyday and you have no idea how proud i am ! we have been through thick and thin together ! no situation has ever destroyed our friendship and that wont channge ! /p

 keegan - silly silly guy !
 YOUR ART IS SO COOL AND YOURE A REALLY SWEET AND HONEST GUY !!

 Nene / yoko - ILYSM  OOMFIE /P